-Mashujaa Day, also known as Heroes’ Day (“mashujaa” is Swahili for heroes) is a national day in Kenya.
+Mashujaa Day, also known as Heroes’ Day (“mashujaa” is Kiswahili for heroes) is a national day in Kenya.
 It is observed on 20 October as a public holiday to collectively honour all those who contributed towards the struggle for Kenya’s independence or positively contributed in post-independence Kenya.

 The day was previously known as Kenyatta Day, which was celebrated to commemorate the detention in Kapenguria of freedom fighters Achieng’ Oneko, Bildad Kaggia, Fred Kubai, Jomo Kenyatta, Kung’u Karumba and Paul Ngei, often referred to as the Kapenguria Six.